The Differences in Recruitment Offerings: Contingency vs. Retained

 Personal Preferences in Recruitment Methods

+I could continue with arguments for and against on either side.
+There are countless examples of firms partnering with the wrong search agency or recruiters partnering with the wrong clients.
 Like any relationship, everyone has their own views and approaches.
 I prefer building long-term relationships supported by trust, competence, and mutual respect.
 Occasionally, I’ll make opportunistic introductions for talented individuals to companies, but this will be due to individuals reaching out to me directly for help or having discovered them while conducting another search.
 For searches, I’ll demand upfront commitment from my clients.

 Regardless of your chosen method, be open and honest about your expectations, address concerns upfront, and align incentives as best as you can.